SrKoDes/scripts/docker/docker_networking.md

 Welcome!
 This guide will briefly show you how to enable two docker containers to talk to the internet, as well as each other!

-***If you haven't already check out the [Intro Guide](https://github.com/SrKoDes/scripts/blob/main/docker/docker_guide.md) as well as my working [Master Commands List](https://github.com/SrKoDes/scripts/blob/main/docker/docker_commands.md)!***
+***If you haven't already, check out the [Intro Guide](https://github.com/SrKoDes/scripts/blob/main/docker/docker_guide.md) as well as my working [Master Commands List](https://github.com/SrKoDes/scripts/blob/main/docker/docker_commands.md)!***

 ### Intro

-Docker has at least three pre-installed networks: `Bridge`, `Host`, and `None`.
-Each has a different bridge that defines its network capabilities.
-In this case, their driver names are the same as their network names with the exception of `None`'s driver named `Null`.
+Docker has three base networks: `Bridge`, `Host`, and `None`.
+Each has a different driver that defines its network capabilities.
+In this case, their driver names are the same as their network names with the exception of `None`'s driver being `Null`.
 Below are descriptions of each driver.
 - **Bridge**: A network created by Docker to allow containers to talk to the internet as well as other containers on the same network.
 The default driver for any created network, if no driver is specified.
 - **Host**: The container is placed on the host computer's network, i.e. your home internet.
 - **Null**: The container has no networking capabilities.